gkjohnson/generate-cspice-js-wrapper-functions/README.md

 - [ ] Docs and comment code.
 - [ ] Make code for determining input / output arguments from comments more robust.
 - [ ] Remove the `_c` suffix on the functions.
+- [ ] Convert arguments map output to just an array.